 In this post, you will find what to discuss during Family Meetings and also can download your own family meeting agenda to make meetings run smoothly.

-On Sundays after dinner, there is laughter, discussion and a whole lot of noise.
+On Sundays after dinner, there is laughter, discussion, and a whole lot of noise.
 It has become one of my favorite days of the week and although my kids wouldn’t admit it, I think they enjoy it as well.
 Who wouldn’t want to voice their opinion on rules?
 Or play an epic game of Outfoxed?

 This post may contain affiliate links, see disclosure policy for details.